 The late Pope John Paul II, in the 1995 encyclical Ut unum sint ("That they may be one"), took the very large and commendable step of recognizing that some outside his organization are true Christians and have manifested the Holy Spirit at times in ways his followers have not.
 The late Pope's emphases on recognizing that Christ has one Body in spite of the doctrinal and historical divisions we have placed in it, and upon the practical recognition of our Christian unity through joining together in prayer with those in other fellowships, also appear to be exactly correct.
 Clearly, all communities of Christ should reciprocate by recognizing the Spirit at work within us all.
 We should join our brethren in prayer.
 It is time to end the wars of the churches.

 And it is the same for matters of ceremony, church government, worldly politics, and other issues.
-We cannot be altogether true about anything, because to be altogether true is to be without sin, and this is not an option as long as we remain in, and therefore somewhat subject to, our fallen fleshly vessels.
+We cannot be altogether true about anything, because to be altogether true is to be entirely without sin, and this is not an option as long as we remain in, and therefore somewhat subject to, our fallen fleshly vessels.

 Ian Johnson & Jonathan Brickman